Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies

 Additionally, the previous section aimed to understand the contributions to the mass and metal budget from all regions within the halo (i.e., the disk, disk-CGM interface, and CGM).
 This section solely focuses on the CGM ($0.15R_{200c}>r>1.0R_{200c}$).

-\textit{CGM Mass Budget:} Figure \ref{fig:CoolWarm} shows how the CGM mass is divided between these two dominant phases.
+\textit{CGM Mass Budget:} We find that in the \MM\, sample, the vast majority of CGM mass resides in either the cool or warm phase.
+Figure \ref{fig:CoolWarm} shows how the CGM mass is divided between these two dominant phases.
 For each galaxy, the percentage of CGM mass that is in the cool (blue hexagon) or warm phase (orange triangle) is shown as a function of stellar mass.
 We also show the sum of these median percentages of the two phases, which indicates the typical fraction of CGM mass that does not reside in either of these phases.

-We find that in the \MM\, sample, the vast majority of CGM mass resides in either the cool or warm phase.
 For $\text{log}(M_*/M_{\odot}) > 8.0$ halos, $\sim95\%$ of CGM mass exists in the cool or warm phase while the remaining mass is at hotter temperatures ($T>10^{5.5}$ K).
 At the low-mass end ($\text{log}(M_*/M_{\odot}) < 8.0$), less than $2\%$ of CGM mass resides in this hotter, $T>10^{5.5}$ K phase, and $>98\%$ CGM mass resides in the cool or warm phase.
 The lack of hot gas in low-mass halos is likely due to their shallower gravitational potential wells, which prevent the halo from effectively retaining this hot gas.